Blight is eating American cities. Here’s how Mobile, Alabama, stopped it

 “One woman who lives in L.A. owns a Zagat-rated soul food restaurant that sells red beans and rice for $22 a plate,” Keri tells me.
 “I was like, ‘You’re not going to come back to Mobile and sell red beans and rice for $22 a plate.'”

 So instead people let the houses slowly fall back into the earth.
 Keri tells me everyone uses the same phrase to explain what happened to their house: We just let it go.
 Owners often don’t know what the houses look like after decades of neglect, hot summers, and hurricanes.
-With the ordinance change the city could at least start repairing houses, but what the innovation team really wanted to do was get people into the properties.
+With the ordinance change, the city could at least start repairing houses, but what the innovation team really wanted to do was get people into the properties.
 Row upon row of repaired but empty houses does not make a neighborhood.
 The ultimate goal was to get the houses back on the market.
 But in order to do that the city needed to take ownership of the property–people serving fancy red beans and rice weren’t going to be bothered with selling the family home back in Mobile for $5,000.
 And many properties couldn’t be sold at all in their current state.
 In Alabama, if someone buys an a property with tax liens against it, it takes six years before the title becomes clear.
 Without a clear title, the new property owner can’t get a mortgage.
 Which means that when it comes to low-value properties, it is easier to just let the property fall to pieces than to sell it.

 Due to Alabama’s restrictive property laws, a property needed to be tax delinquent before the city could lay claim to it.
 But in a sick twist of bureaucracy, owners typically paid their taxes, because property taxes are so low that writing a $50 check to the city of Mobile each year felt like a fair price for keeping the family homestead going.
 They would pay the taxes, but they wouldn’t come back to Mobile and they wouldn’t sell the homes.
 And this is why no one lived in these homes.
 They were stuck in a tangle of outdated laws, shifting housing prices, and nostalgia.